christina-taggart/basic-active-record-no-sql/README.md

 ###Release 0 : Refactor SQL Into the Base Class

+Copy the `active_record_jr` directory from your ActiveRecord Jr. 1 challenge into the source directory for this challenge and start from that code.

 Remember, the base class only knows what it's told.
 Somehow the `Student` and `Cohort` classes will have to get the following information to the base class:

 1. What table am I associated with?